-Approximately \$892,000,000 or 28 percent of System's net position as of June 30, 2015 are not publicly traded and therefore, do not always have a readily determinable market value.
-Of the alternatives held at June 30, 2015, the System classifies approximately 29 percent as real estate related investments, 12 percent as mortgage and construction loans, and the remainder is classified as either private placements or pooled investments.
+Approximately \$482,000,000, or 16 percent, of the System's net position as of June 30, 2016 are not publicly traded and therefore, do not always have a readily determinable market value.

 Investments for which market quotations are readily available are generally priced by the custodian using nationally recognized pricing services and practices.
-For investments that do not have readily observable market prices, including but not limited to private placements, private equity, public and private real estate, alternatives and direct loans, management's estimate of their fair value is based on information provided by investment managers, general partners, real estate advisors, and other means.
+For investments that do not have readily observable market prices, including but not limited to private equity, public and private real estate, alternatives and direct loans, management's estimate of their fair value is based on information provided by investment managers, general partners, real estate advisors, and other means.
 These sources are held to a standard of reasonable care in verifying that the valuations presented reasonably reflect the underlying fair value of the investments.
 A variety of factors are considered in the valuation process, including the nature of the investment, local market conditions, trading values on public exchanges for comparable investments, and current and projected operating performance.
 However, due to the inherent uncertainty and the degree of judgment involved in determining fair value for such investments, the values reflected in the financial statements may differ significantly from values that would have been used had a readily determinable market value for the investments existed, and the difference could be material.

-Receivable from Investment Sales - The System liquidated investments prior to year end and reported a receivable from investment sales at June 30, 2015 in the amount of \$85,114,310.
+Receivable/Payable from Investment Sales/Purchases - The System liquidated investments prior to year end and reported a receivable from investment sales at June 30, 2016 in the amount of \$68,007,434.
 The proceeds from the sales were received subsequent to year end.
+In addition, the System purchased investments prior to year end and reported a payable from investment purchases at June 30, 2016 in the amount of \$77,308,039.
+This amount was paid subsequent to year end.

 Notes Receivable from Participants - In Component II, any active, terminated, or retired police and fire employee who is or has been a participant in the 1973 defined contribution plan (annuity savings fund) may be eligible for the employee loan program.
 The minimum amount of the loan was established at \$1,000.
 The maximum loan is the lesser of 50 percent of the member's account balance in the annuity saving fund or \$15,000.
-Members can borrow as either a general purpose loan payable in one to five years or a residential loan payable in I to 15 years.
+Members can borrow as either a general purpose loan payable in one to five years or a residential loan payable in 1 to 15 years.
 A member can have only two outstanding loans.
-The balance of these loans for the year ended June 30, 2015 was \$15,053,631.
+The balance of these loans for the year ended June 30, 2016 was \$12,332,115.
 The balance is measured at the unpaid principal balance plus any accrued but unpaid interest.
 Participant notes receivable are written off when deemed uncollectible.

-Although Component I allows participant loans, there are none outstanding at June 30, 2015.
+Although Component I allows participant loans, there are none outstanding at June 30, 2016.